fdavidcl/ruta/cran-comments.md

 This is a resubmission.
 Changes from the original:

+- Removed file left by accident
-- Omitted redundant "for R" in the title
+- Fixed title (omitted redundant "for R")
-- Improved description indicating the implemented neural networks and incorporating a reference.
+- Improved description (added implemented neural networks and a reference).
-- Replaced \dontrun by \donttest in examples which need >5s to execute.
+- Replaced \dontrun by \donttest in examples.
-- Ensured that functions and examples do not write to the user's filespace.
-The save_as() function only does so if the user specifies a directory.
+- Prevented writing to the user's filespace by default in functions/examples.

 ## Test environments
 * local Linux Mint install, R 3.4.4